Home » 2024 Colorado River Rafting

 Okay, not too bad and a good size rapid to get our feet wet, literally and figuratively.

-Then at Mile 11.5 we smoothly navigated through Soap Creek Rapid, rated a 5 on the Grand Canyon scale.
+Then at Mile 11.5, we smoothly navigated through Soap Creek Rapid, rated a 5 on the Grand Canyon scale.

-Our humble homeOur humble homeIt’s always interesting to read about how the various rapids got their names.
-Back in the 1880s, Jacob Hamblin, a Mormon missionary and accomplished outdoorsmen was traveling down the river when he saw and shot a badger in the side canyon right near a rapid, which is now called Badger Creek because of him.
+Our humble homeOur humble homeBack in the 1880s, Jacob Hamblin, a Mormon missionary and accomplished outdoorsmen was traveling down the river when he saw and shot a badger in the side canyon right near a rapid.
+Hence the name Badger Creek.

 He then gathered up the dead badger and continued downstream to the next large side canyon, where he proceeded to boil the Badger.
 During the process soap formed as the badger’s fat mixed with the alkalinity of the creek water.
 Hence the name Soap Creek.

-Then we would begin the ritual which would repeat every day when we reached camp - race everyone else to find a good campsite, form a fire line to unload the bags from the boat, bring our bags (3 each + a tent bag) to previously selected campsite, set up our tent and unload some of our stuff, go back to the boats and get a well-needed beer from our burlap beverage bag.
+Then we would begin the ritual which would repeat every afternoon when we reached camp - race everyone else to find a good campsite, form a fire line to unload the bags from the boat, bring our bags (3 each + a tent bag) to previously selected campsite, set up our tent and unload some of our stuff, go back to the boats, and get a well-needed beer from our burlap beverage bag.

 The "Groover"The "Groover"Meanwhile the guides would be unloading and setting up the kitchen as well as two groover sites (our restrooms).

 Eventually, the call would come for “DINNER,” and we would gather near the boats for what was always a delicious dinner.
-It supplies and food ingredients that came off those boats for 14 days was amazing.
+The supplies and food ingredients that came off those boats for 14 days was amazing.

 After some mingling and music played by a fortunate collection of good musicians that were on the trip (both guides and passengers), it was early to bed, as we would get the call for "COFFEE" at 5 am.